Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Southern Grampians, placing the area among the bottom 25% of areas assessed nationally

 Southern Grampians has seen approximately 14 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, 73 homes were approved, with an additional 5 approved in FY26 so far.
-On average, 0.8 people moved to the area per dwelling built over these years.
+Between FY-21 and FY-25, around 73 homes were approved, with an additional 5 approved in FY-26 to date.
+The average population increase per dwelling built over these years was 0.8 people.

-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average value of new dwellings developed is $444,000, suggesting developers are focusing on the premium market with high-end developments.
-In terms of commercial approvals, $8.9 million has been registered this financial year, reflecting the area's primarily residential nature.
-Compared to Rest of Vic., Southern Grampians has around two-thirds the rate of new dwelling approvals per person.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.
+The average expected construction cost value of new dwellings is $444,000, suggesting developers are focusing on the premium market with high-end developments.
+In FY-26, $8.9 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+Compared to Rest of Vic., Southern Grampians has around two-thirds the rate of new dwelling approvals per person and ranks among the 42nd percentile nationally for buyer choices.

-Nationally, it places among the 42nd percentile of areas assessed, indicating more limited choices for buyers and supporting demand for existing homes.
-This is below average nationally, reflecting the area's maturity and potentially pointing to planning constraints.
-Recent building activity consists entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of 378 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Southern Grampians will gain 96 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+This suggests limited options for buyers, supporting demand for existing homes.
+The recent building activity consists entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population count per dwelling approval is 378 people.
+Population forecasts indicate Southern Grampians will gain approximately 21 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development